 Nuts also provide some of the same benefits as dairy, including protein!
 Try making your own trail mix with your child’s favorites, or switch it up with different types of nuts like cashews, almonds, and peanuts to keep variety in their diet.

 All of these school lunch ideas can be adjusted to accommodate braces!
 Try slicing an apple up and spraying it with a little lemon juice to prevent browning.
 Slice carrots into thin carrot coins or even shavings, and opt for nut butter as a dip or on a sandwich if nuts are too difficult to chew.

 Sometimes it is easier to get kids excited about eating healthy lunches when they are packed in fun and interesting ways!
 Help them pick out a cool lunch box and use reusable tupperware and flatware with their favorite colors or characters on them.
 You can also have them help make their own lunches!
 It is never too early to start teaching responsibility.
 This will also help them feel like they are part of the decision making process and encourage them to take control of their health later in life.

 There are many advantages to school lunches, but loss of control over what your child eats can be a challenge.
 If your child gets their lunch from the cafeteria, look at the menu ahead of time and talk to them about healthy choices, balance, and what kinds of foods the school serves that they like and don’t like.

 Hopefully these tips and tricks will help you and your child feel more prepared for the school year.
-Good luck this fall, and don’t forget to schedule your child’s dental check up before school starts!
+Good luck this fall, and don’t forget to schedule your child’s dental check up with our Katy pediatric dentist before school starts!